Cat drooling and other cat dental issues

-My cat has reddish gums – should I be worried?
+My cat has red gums – should I be worried?

 The vet has checked and said it’s nothing to be concerned about as he is eating fine, but I would like to know if there is anything I could do to improve his gums?

 Mild gingivitis is common in cats.
 Improving the health of your cat’s mouth can be difficult, due to many cats’ dislike of teeth cleaning.
 Try cleaning your cat's teeth with cat-specific toothpaste, feeding dental prescription diets or dental supplements for food or drinking water.
 You may find our leaflet helpful: Teeth and oral health.